primev/mev-commit/contracts/contracts/validator-registry/README.md

 An on-chain dispute mechanism could eventually replace permissioned blacklisting.

 Blacklisting consists of the contract owner account marking particular withdrawal addresses as blacklisted.
 All validator pubkeys associated to blacklisted withdrawal address(es) are no longer considered *opted-in*.
+A blacklisted address can not call core functions such as `stake`, `addStake`, `unstake`, and `withdraw`.

 Further, the contract owner has the ability to unstake and withdraw validator pubkeys associated with blacklisted withdrawal address(es), thus allowing non-malicious withdrawal addresses to register previously greifed validator pubkeys.

 Note when the contract owner withdraws on behalf of a blacklisted validator, funds are still transferred to the blacklisted address.